 The classroom teacher has the responsibility of maintaining discipline in the classroom.
 Each teacher will set her/his own classroom rules and send the rules home with her/his students for parents to review and sign.
 The teacher's primary objective is to define and communicate expectations.
-The teacher will handle minor infractions of school rules.
+The teacher will handle minor infractions of School rules.
 When necessary, the teacher may refer students to Administration.

-16.1 DETENTION
+16. 1 DETENTION

 Detention may be issued for a breach of classroom and/or school rules.
+The type of detention (lunch, recess, after school) will be determined by the action and age of the child.
 Parents will be notified by phone or in writing of a student's detention.
-The day, date and time of the detention are at the discretion of the Administration.
+The day, date, and time of the detention are at the discretion of the Administration.
 Detention takes precedence over appointments, practices, lessons, games, etc.

-16.11 After a student receives 3 detentions a meeting with the child/parent/faculty and possibly administration is scheduled.
-Continued infractions after 3 detentions will result in-school suspension (1st infraction), at-home suspension (2nd infraction), Behavior Contract (3rd infraction).
-Administration reserves the right to authorize in-school suspension, suspend a child or expel a student without following the above steps if the behavior of the child warrants such action.
+16.11Aftera student (grades 6-8) receives three (3) after school detentions, a meeting with the child/parent/faculty and possibly administration is scheduled.
+Continued infractions after 3 detentions will result in: Behavior Contract (1st infraction), in-school suspension (2nd infraction), out-of-school suspension (3rd infraction).
+Administration reserves the right to authorize in-School suspension, out of School suspension, or expel a student without following the above steps if the behavior of the child warrants such action.